-The draft voluntary agreement calls for publishers and distributors to hold the City harmless and to provide proof of liability insurance that lists the City as additional insured.
-The draft ordinance also contains such provisions.
-The draft ordinance authorizes the establishment and collection of fees to recover City costs for reviewing permit applications, removal and storage of newsracks that violate the ordinance, and for appeals of decisions of the Director of Public Works to the City Council.
+Both the refinement ordinance and the voluntary agreement call for publishers and distributors to hold the City harmless and to provide liability insurance.
+The refinement ordinance authorizes the establishment and collection of fees to recover City costs for reviewing permit applications, removal and storage of newsracks that violate the ordinance, and for appeals of decisions of the Director of Public Works to the City Council.